 Chapter 10: Development and Environment: Maintaining the Fine Balance

-With the advent of Industrial Revolution in the 19th Century, the world moved fast towards better living- terming it as growth – but at the same time, degrading the purity of nature in all forms.
+With the advent of the Industrial Revolution in the 19th Century, the world moved fast towards better living- terming it as growth – but at the same time, degrading the purity of nature in all forms.

 - The Stockholm Conference 1972, on the “human environment” brought to light the urgency of tackling environmental problems through various efforts.

-- Environment is a critical challenge to continuation of our growth and to the extent of which growth translates into improved quality of life.
+- Environment is a critical challenge to the continuation of our growth and to the extent of which growth translates into improved quality of life.